 In 2016, Denmark is once again ranked no. 1 in The World Happiness Report.
 Different aspects are involved when studies are carried out measuring the extent of happiness.
-The latest of which Denmark was once again ranked no. 1 in the 2013 report, published by the Sustainable Development Solutions Network (SDSN) and commissioned for the United Nations.
 The study takes a variety of factors into account, including people's health and access to healthcare, family relations and job security as well as social factors like political freedom and government corruption.

-In Denmark a normal work-week is 37 hours and Danish employees’ benefit from 5 weeks of holiday a year.
+In Denmark a normal work-week is 37 hours and Danish employees benefit from 5 weeks of holiday a year.
 This means that leisure time is a huge part of the Danish culture, which is optimised in a great number of ways, let it be social gatherings, sports, taking a course, or joining the local book or theatre club.
-Leaving work on time, bicycling home or jumping on effective public transport, picking up your children from and having a cosy family dinner is happiness for most families in Denmark.
+Leaving work on time, bicycling home or jumping on effective public transport, picking up your children from day nursery and having a cosy family dinner is happiness for most families in Denmark.

-Leisure time is easily spend together with others involving the Danish term ‘hygge’ a word for cosy social gatherings, intimate get-togethers with family and friends.
-‘Hygge’ during winter could involve that cuddly feeling in front of a fireplace after a day at the Christmas market on a cold showy day or during spring and summer, actually whenever the sun is out, involves gathering outside in a park, by the beach, or in the open streets, covering every spot to chat, have a beer and feel ‘hygge’ getting that bit of fresh air and sun.
-Hygge is something Danes strive for, at all times, no questions asked, in quaint little pubs and cafés or during softly lit dinners with family and friends for Copenhagen this is the TOP 10 hygge things to do Top 10 hygge things to do in Copenhagen.
+Leisure time is easily spent together with others involving the Danish term ‘hygge’ a word for cosy social gatherings and intimate get-togethers with family and friends.
+‘Hygge’ during winter could involve that cuddly feeling in front of a fireplace after a day at the Christmas market on a cold showy day.
+During spring and summer, actually whenever the sun is out, "hygge" involves gatherings in parks, by the beach, or in sidewalk cafés.
+Hygge is something Danes strive for, at all times, no questions asked, in quaint little pubs and cafés or during softly lit dinners with family and friends.